 The milk will gradually go from cloudy, to clear-ish, as it cools, and the whey will have a slightly greenish hue.

 Place two layers of cheese cloth over a colander, and over a bowl if you want to save the whey.

 When completely cooled, gently pour and strain.

 Let the curds drain, and gently rinse with lukewarm water (to remove vinegar)

-Gather the ends of the cheese cloth together, resisisting the temptation to squeeze the water out – and let it drain naturally for one hour, hanging.
+Gather the ends of the cheesecloth together, resisting the temptation to squeeze the water out – and let it drain naturally for one hour, hanging.

-Tie the ends of the cheese cloth it to a large wood spoon over a bowl.
+Tie the ends of the cheesecloth to a large wood spoon over a bowl.

 Or tie to your kitchen faucet like in India.

 Once it has drained, place the paneer on a thin kitchen towel.

 Begin lightly massaging the paneer onto the towel with the base of your palm, pressing gently and smearing it upwards and away from you.
 This removes more water while creating a creamy texture.

 TIP: A lot of recipes skip this step, but I’ve found that doing this really makes the paneer creamy vs. grainy.

 So press and smear.
 Gently.